 “I’m very excited about dPICTUS and I’m honoured to be a part of it.
 It helps us stay up to date with the most interesting new picturebooks from around the world; in fact, we’ve just published a stunning title which I discovered on the platform.”

-Ingrid Godon is a Flemish artist and book illustrator.
+See this post from Marika Maijala >Ingrid Godon is a Flemish artist and book illustrator.
 Since the 1980s, she’s illustrated many books for adults and children, some of which have been translated into dozens of languages.
 Ingrid has won a large number of awards over the years, and has been nominated four times for the Astrid Lindgren Memorial Award (ALMA).

 See this post from Ingrid Godon >Axel Scheffler has illustrated some of the world’s most well-loved children’s books.
 ‘The Gruffalo’ is considered one of the most successful picturebooks of all time, having been translated into 86 languages/dialects and sold over 14 million copies.
 Axel was born in Hamburg, and has lived and worked in London since the 1980s.